Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-Here’s an example of how to write a resume
+Here is an example of how to write a resume:

 Dear [Hiring Manager’s Name]

-I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced person in your field, I believe I would be an ideal candidate for this opportunity.
+I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced [Your profession] I think I’d be the perfect candidate to be considered for this job.

-Thank you for your consideration of my application.
-I am looking forward to having a conversation with you.
+Thank you for considering my application.
+I am looking forward getting in touch with you.

 Sincerely,